Nazarite John

 “Because you will conceive and give birth to a son.
 No razor may be used on his head because the boy is to be a Nazarite, set apart to God from birth, he will begin the deliverance of Israel from the hands of the Philistines.”
 This visitation is much like what appeared to John’s father, Zacharias (Lk.
 1.5-7; Lk.
 1.67-80).

 Scholars interpret Samson’s life as a life of disobedience within the power of God.
-This viewpoint is usually argued as settled interpretation, due to Samson’s attraction to Philistine women.
+This viewpoint is usually argued as a settled interpretation due to Samson’s attraction to Philistine women.
 The minority view perceives Samson’s preference for openly sexual Philistine women as God-driven, for it would allow Samson to confront the Philistines in a manner that could not otherwise occur.
-For the Philistines, Samson becomes the veritable thorn that cannot be removed.
+For the Philistines, Samson becomes the veritable thorn that no one can remove.

 Note the lion’s head in the foreground.

 Samson is designated to set Israel free from the foreign power of the Philistines.
-In contrast to Samson, John’s message is not outward-pictured toward the Philistines or the Romans, but inward-looking.
-John’s message points toward the corrupted religious hierarchy of his day.
-He points toward the inner person and questions the standard of righteousness to which each person adheres.
+In contrast to Samson, John’s message is not outward-pictured toward the Philistines or the Romans but inward-looking.
+John’s message points toward the corrupted religious hierarchy of his day, not the corrupted Philisitnes; he points toward the inner person and questions the standard of righteousness to which each person adheres.
 John stands to the question of the coming Messiah.
-John’s message would, therefore, seem unusual, if not striking.
+John’s message would, therefore, seem unusual, if not striking, in that no foreign powers are involved but only the man himself.

-Within the Nazarite tradition, the reference to grapes is also significant.
-Grapes, or specifically the vineyard, represent stability and permanency in Jewish culture.
-We may observe a small family vineyard as quaint, but in that day it was most definitely a step above.
+For both Samson and John and also included within the Nazarite tradition, the reference to grapes is significant.
+Grapes, specifically the vineyard, represent stability and permanency in Jewish culture.
+We may observe a small family vineyard as quaint, but in that day, it was most definitely a step above.
 Vineyards also require consistent tending.
 So, not eating grapes symbolically removes the Nazarite from the more significant part of settled life and places his portion in the new consecrated life.

 In particular, for the male Nazarite, this freedom from the vineyard lends itself to travel, for a vineyard requires year-round attention.
-Thus, as an extension of the religious community, the Nazarites are free to assist in other villages and as motivated, to do good works.
-This might give us a better-defined way of looking at the Nazarite, as opposed to asceticism.
-Samson, however, was known to break his Nazarite vows, and for his indulgence, he paid a heavy price.
+Thus, as an extension of the religious community, the Nazarites can assist in other villages and, as motivated, do good works.
+This broader involvement in the community might give us a better-defined way of looking at the Nazarite, as opposed to asceticism.
+Even so, Samson was known to break his Nazarite vows and paid a heavy price for his indulgence.

 Nazarites were not hermits.
 The separation unto God was usually for a proscribed time and alluded more to extra prayer and seeking than it meant separation from the village, as a hermit might do.
-John probably lived all of his youth in the Nazarite tradition, and if this is accurate he would have entered into the priesthood at age fourteen and could begin an open ministry at age thirty.
+John probably lived all of his youth in the Nazarite tradition, and if this is accurate, he would have entered the priesthood at age fourteen and could have begun an open ministry at age thirty.
+Samson would have a similar upbringing to John, however, as a counterpoint, Samson’s duties would be far less the prophet, but much more the avenging judge.

 NAZARITE JOHN

-The reference to “in the deserts” would refer to desert areas.
+The phrase “in the deserts” refers to desert areas.
 Villages near the Dead Sea are known to have large Essene populations.

 En-Gedi is well watered.
 Once leaving